 Debits are primarily used to increase expense accounts, reflecting the cost being used or paid.
 For example, if you pay $500 cash for your monthly rent, you’d debit rent expense (the expense increases) by $500 and credit cash (the asset decreases) by $500.

-Credits are rarely used for expenses, but they might come into play for exceptional circumstances, such as reversing an expense that was recorded incorrectly.
+Credits are rarely used for expenses, but they might be useful in exceptional circumstances, such as reversing an incorrectly recorded expense.

 Journal entry is the formal recording of financial transactions in the accounting system.
 Each journal entry consists of at least one debit and one credit, with the total debits equaling the total credits.
 Journal entries are used to update the general ledger accounts and form the foundation for financial statements.